 When setting out on an RV journey that involves winter roads, you’ll want to take a few important preparatory steps:

-Living full-time in an RV in winter hinges on your ability to winterize your RV at each campground you land.
-Follow these steps to winterize your rig when you arrive at your destination:
+Living full-time in an RV in winter hinges on your ability to prepare your RV for cold weather.
+Follow these steps to winterize your rig when you arrive at your destination.

 Only open your black and gray tanks when full